David Flex

 David McCallion (born December 3, 1987) is an American professional wrestler, who wrestles under the name Flex McCallion on the west coast independent wrestling scene.

 Professional Wrestling career

 The Beginning

 Originally from Philadelphia PA (born) and later moved to Southern California to be trained by Jesse Hernandez(EWF) & Joey Ryan(M1W) and wrestle shows for companies such as National Wrestling Alliance, Empire Wrestling Fed, Alternative Wrestling Solution, New Wave Pro, & Mach 1 Wrestling.
 He also has wrestled up north in Oregon for West Coast Wrestling Connection.

-David started as a rather cocky typical heel wrestling character with a phenomenal body but is rather short in stature.
-Within short time he grew to being an overly flamboyant character with a touch of being that personal trainer you would never want to hire due to his ridiculously mean comments directed towards the crowd and their physique issues.
-Flex was mainly used as a filler heel character but got over with the crowd by his outlandish antics and because he included the crowd into the show by having them do certain exercises and then yelling at them to sit back down in their chair and that they will never look like him.
+Flex started as a heel wrestling character.
+He later became a more flamboyant character.
+Flex was mainly used as a filler heel character but later got over with the crowd.